jomarcardoso/jomarcardoso/README.md

 ### [Frontend Course [PT-BR]](https://github.com/jomarcardoso/curso-frontend)

 The proposal of this project is to teach website development through incremental achievements.
-Each class, students will learn to implement something new or improve upon existing skills.
+Each lesson, students will learn to implement something new or improve upon existing skills.
 The idea is to trace the evolution of web development, starting with basic text-only pages and gradually introducing topics such as CSS, JavaScript, forms, and more.

 ---